jxmot/website_template-no_bootstrap/README.md

 Files have been named so that *common & non-site specific* files are easily located.
 The *site specific* files are also easy to identify:

-* Files names that begin with `nobs_` are specific to this *project* and contain *references* to it.
+* Files names that begin with `nobs_` are specific to this *project* and contain *references* to other *project specific* source file elements within it.
 * Files without `nobs_` are generic and can be easily used with other projects.
 Some minor editing may be required.

 Functions and globally used variables are also named so that their *purpose* and containing *file* can be determined easily.

 # Continue